rakutenanalytics/ios-rakutenanalytics/ADVANCED_USAGE.md

 }
 ```

 Note: The runtime configuration overrides the build time configuration.
-If an event is disabled in the build time configuration and enabled in the runtime configuration the event will be tracked by RAnalytics.
+If an event is disabled in the build time configuration and enabled in the runtime configuration the event will be tracked by RakutenAnalytics.

 In order to override the build time configuration at runtime set `AnalyticsManager.shared().shouldTrackEventHandler` in `application(_:willFinishLaunchingWithOptions:)`: